Dasudian/datahub-embed-demo/README.md

 Q: Program stops at 'BKPT 0xAB' when debugging.
 Besides, when you check the calling stack, you see function _sys_open(), freopen(), _initio() and main().

 A: This could happen when using version 1.x.x of SDK, which uses printf() to print out debug information.
 This is a bug of SDK.
-There are two way to solve this problem:1) update SDK to version 2.0.0.
+There are two ways to solve this problem:1) update SDK to version 2.0.0.
 2) rewrite function fputc() then click "Use MicroLib"(Options for Target --> Target --> Code Generation --> click "Use MicroLib")

 Q: